Matt Wettstein, DPM

 Diabetes may also cause circulation problems, preventing a patient's feet from getting the blood and nutrients they need to heal.
 As an open wound can have life-threatening consequences, it's vital for patients to moisturize their feet regularly—and see a podiatrist immediately if they have a sore that won't heal.

 By checking the ingredients, you can generally tell which foot cream will be the most beneficial for hardened skin.
-Look at the label before you buy to see if the lotion contains:
+For the best diabetic foot care tips, look at the label before you buy to see if the lotion contains: Look at the label before you buy to see if the lotion contains:

 It's best to apply lotion twice a day after washing your feet in warm water with mild soap—one that has similar ingredients to the lotion to avoid drying.
 Once your feet are completely dry between the toes, you should: